On the tangent bundle and the divisor theory of a general matroid: Preliminaries

 In this way, a matroid $M$ is associated with a toric variety $X_{\Sigma_M}$, which we will denote by $X_M$.
-The Boolean matroid $U_n$ is the matroid with the ground set $E = \{1, \ldots, n\} = [n]$ such that every set is a flat.
-The toric variety associated with $U_n$ is called $X_E$ the \emph{permutahedron variety}.
-For any matroid $M$ on ground set $E$, $\Sigma_M$ is a subfan of $\Sigma_{U_n}$, and thus the toric variety $X_{M}$ is an open subvariety of $X_E$.
+The Boolean matroid $U_n$ on the ground set $E = \{1, \ldots, n\} = [n]$ is the matroid in which every subset is a flat.
+The toric variety $X_E$ associated with $U_n$ is called the \emph{permutohedral variety}.
+For any matroid $M$ on the ground set $E$, $\Sigma_M$ is a subfan of $\Sigma_{U_n}$, and thus the toric variety $X_{M}$ is an open subvariety of $X_E$.
 In particular, it is smooth.

-For $L = k^E$, the wonderful compactification $W_L$ equals the toric variety $X_E$, and for any $L \subseteq k^E$, the inclusion $L \hookrightarrow k^E$ induces an inclusion $W_L \hookrightarrow X_E$.
+For $L = \mathbb{K}^E$, the wonderful compactification $W_L$ equals the toric variety $X_E$, and for any $L \subseteq \mathbb{K}^E$, the inclusion $L \hookrightarrow \mathbb{K}^E$ induces an inclusion $W_L \hookrightarrow X_E$.

-We say that a matroid $M$ is realizable or realized by $L \subseteq k^E$ if the flats of $M$ come from the flats of $L$.
-We say such $L$ is a realization of $M$.
+We say that a matroid $M$ is \emph{realizable} or \emph{realized} by $L \subseteq \mathbb{K}^E$ if the flats of $M$ come from the flats of $L$.
+We say such $L$ is a \emph{realization} of $M$.
 For a realizable matroid $M$, the realization $L$ is not unique, and the corresponding $W_L$ could be different.
 Nonetheless, they share the same cohomology ring.